rafaelcgs10/TweetHunter/README.md

 ## Steps to run this project locally:

-1. Check if you have installed Ruby 2.6, Rails 6, redis and postgres (check if these last two are running).
+1. Check if you have installed Ruby 2.6, Bundler 2 (or greater), redis and postgres (check if these last two are running).

    You may want to install Ruby 2.6 using rvm!